davidji99/terraform-provider-herokux/docs/index.md

 Only a single `delays` block may be specified, and it supports the following arguments:

     * `postgres_settings_modify_delay` - (Optional) The number of minutes to wait for a postgres settings modification to be properly reflected in Heroku.
 Defaults to 2 minutes.
 Minimum required is 1 minute.

     * `connect_mapping_modify_delay` - (Optional) The number of seconds to wait Heroku Connect mapping to be properly reflected in Heroku.
 Defaults to 15 seconds.
 Minimum required is 5 seconds.

 * `timeouts` - (Optional) Timeouts define a max duration the provider will wait for certain resources to be properly modified before proceeding with further action(s).
 Each timeout's polling intervals is set to 20 seconds.
   Only a single `timeouts` block may be specified, and it supports the following arguments:

     * `mtls_provision_timeout` - (Optional) The number of minutes to wait for a MTLS configuration to be provisioned on a database.
 Defaults to 10 minutes.
 Minimum required (based off of Heroku documentation) is 5 minutes.

     * `mtls_deprovision_timeout` - (Optional) The number of minutes to wait for a MTLS configuration to be deprovisioned from a database.
 Defaults to 10 minutes.
 Minimum required (based off of Heroku documentation) is 5 minutes.

     * `mtls_iprule_create_timeout` - (Optional) The number of minutes to wait for a MTLS IP rule to be created/authorized for a database.
 Defaults to 10 minutes.

     * `mtls_certificate_create_timeout` - (Optional) The number of minutes to wait for a MTLS certificate to be create and ready for use.
 Defaults to 10 minutes.

     * `mtls_certificate_delete_timeout` - (Optional) The number of minutes to wait for a MTLS certificate to be deleted.
 Defaults to 10 minutes.

     * `kafka_cg_create_timeout` - (Optional) The number of minutes to wait for a Kafka consumer group to be created.
       Defaults to 10 minutes.

     * `kafka_cg_delete_timeout` - (Optional) The number of minutes to wait for a Kafka consumer group to be deleted.
       Defaults to 10 minutes.

     * `kafka_topic_create_timeout` - (Optional) The number of minutes to wait for a Kafka topic to ready.
 Ready state is achieved when the topic itself is provisioned with the specified number of partitions.
       Defaults to 10 minutes.
 Minimum required is 3 minutes.

     * `kafka_topic_update_timeout` - (Optional) The number of minutes to wait for a Kafka topic to updated remotely.
       Defaults to 10 minutes.
 Minimum required is 3 minutes.

     * `privatelink_create_timeout` - (Optional) The number of minutes to wait for a privatelink to be provisioned.
       Defaults to 15 minutes.
 Minimum required is 5 minutes.

     * `privatelink_delete_timeout` - (Optional) The number of minutes to wait for a privatelink to be deprovisioned.
       Defaults to 15 minutes.
 Minimum required is 5 minutes.

     * `privatelink_allowed_acccounts_add_timeout` - (Optional) The number of minutes to wait for allowed accounts to become active for a privatelink.
 Defaults to 10 minutes.
 Minimum required is 2 minutes.

     * `data_connector_create_timeout` - (Optional) The number of minutes to wait for a data connector to be provisioned.
       Defaults to 20 minutes.
 Minimum required is 10 minutes.

     * `data_connector_delete_timeout` - (Optional) The number of minutes to wait for a data connector to be deleted.
       Defaults to 10 minutes.
 Minimum required is 3 minutes.

     * `data_connector_status_update_timeout` - (Optional) The number of minutes to wait for a data connector status to be updated.
       Defaults to 10 minutes.
 Minimum required is 5 minutes.

     * `data_connector_settings_update_timeout` - (Optional) The number of minutes to wait for a data connector settings to be updated.
       Defaults to 10 minutes.
 Minimum required is 5 minutes.

+    * `postgres_credential_pre_create_verify_timeout` - (Optional) The number of minutes to wait for a postgres database to be available for credential creation.
+This is to address an edge scenario where one cannot create credentials immediately after a Premium, Private, or Shield postgres database is provisioned.
+      Defaults to 60 minutes.
+Minimum required is 30 minutes.

     * `postgres_credential_create_timeout` - (Optional) The number of minutes to wait for a postgres credential to be created.
       Defaults to 10 minutes.
 Minimum required is 5 minutes.

     * `postgres_credential_delete_timeout` - (Optional) The number of minutes to wait for a postgres credential to be deleted.
       Defaults to 10 minutes.
 Minimum required is 5 minutes.

     * `shield_private_space_create_timeout` - (Optional) The number of minutes to wait for a shield private space to be provisioned.
 Defaults to 20 minutes.
 Minimum required is 10 minutes.